akmtasdikulislam/doctors-portal/README.md

 - [Typescale](https://typescale.com/) - The font-sizes (Minor Third Ratio)for headings and other texts are generated using Typescale.

+- [Google Fonts](https://fonts.google.com/) - The font-family used in this project is taken from Google Fonts.

+- [Color Pedia | DopleyColors](https://colors.dopely.top/color-pedia) - The color palette (Shades & Tints) used in this project is taken from Color Pedia.

+- [react-calendar](https://github.com/wojtekmaj/react-calendar) - The calendar used in this project is taken from react-calendar.

+- [react-hook-form](https://react-hook-form.com/) - The form validation used in this project is taken from react-hook-form.

+- [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/) - The Bootstrap framework used in this project is taken from Bootstrap.

 ## Acknowledgements

 - [Icons8](https://icons8.com/) - The hospital icon used as the logo is taken from Icons8.